 It's the fact that she's shooting at targets on a fence, with nothing to stop the bullet behind it.
 There's a house there: Glass could break, and people could get injured.
 Maybe their television or their car will be destroyed.

-This picture comes from a tweet of somebody teaching their daughter how to shoot.
+This picture comes from a tweet of somebody tea

 If you look real close, you can see that the shotgun won't function anymore.
 This is what the muzzle looks like after the shot.